The Association shall be called RAISE (Researching, Advancing and Inspiring Student Engagement) (“The Association”)

 The Committee shall have the following roles and duties:

-- To fill any vacancy amongst the officers until the next AGM;
+- To fill any vacancy amongst the officers or ordinary committee members until the next AGM;

 - To appoint such sub-committees as it deems necessary.
 A sub-committee shall conduct its business in accordance with the directions of the Committee and shall periodically report its proceedings to the Committee for approval and ratification;